Skip to Content

 All-Purpose Toner With Witch Hazel

-2. Add lavender oil for calm.
+2. Add 3 tablespoons lavender rosewater blend for soothing properties

 Firming Frankincense Toner for Anti-Aging